 Accounting, Business Administration, Criminal Justice & Information Technology

-What Classes Do You Take for an LPN Program?
+What Classes Do You Take in an LPN Program?

-LPN courses cover nursing skill areas, plus science courses like biology, pharmacology, and more.
-Expect to study both the theory behind nursing, and the practical knowledge needed to provide patient care.
-Some programs also feature courses in a specialty area.
-These could include geriatric nursing or maternal and pediatric nursing.
+Your LPN courses may cover nursing skill areas and science courses, such as biology, pharmacology, and more.
+You can expect to study both the theory behind nursing, and the practical knowledge you need in order to provide patient care.
+In some programs, you will also take courses in a specialty area.
+One example would be geriatric nursing.
+Or, you could focus on maternal and pediatric nursing.

-How Long Does It Take to Become an LPN?
+How Long Does It Take You to Become an LPN?

-Most LPN programs take about one year to earn.
-Some may take longer.
-Following successful completion of an LPN program, prospective nurses must pass the National Council Licensure Examination (NCLEX-PN).
-The time it takes to study for and pass this exam may vary.
+Most LPN programs take you about one year to complete.
+Some, however, may take you longer.
+If you have successfully completed an LPN program, you must then pass the National Council Licensure Examination (NCLEX-PN).
+The time it takes for you to study and pass this exam may vary.

-LPN Programs That Could be Completed in 12 Months
+LPN Programs You Could Complete in 12 Months

 How Much Does an LPN Program Cost to Enroll In?

-NCES states that the average annual cost of attending a public, four-year school is $19,189.
-Average tuition was higher for private and for-profit schools, at $39,529.
-Compare tuition for these schools that offer practical nursing programs:
+What will your tuition be?
+The NCES states that your average annual cost to attend a public, four year school is $19,189.
+You will find that the average tuition was higher for private and for profit schools, at $39,529.
+Below, you can compare tuition for these schools that offer practical nursing certificate programs:

 Top Schools That Offer LPN Programs

-NCES lists 274 institutions with Licensed Practical and Vocational Nurse Training programs.
-From those schools, students were awarded 45,570 degrees in 2016 (the most recent data).
-The most common credential awarded in this field was a one- to two-year postsecondary certificate (86%).
+You will find that the NCES lists 274 institutions with Licensed Practical and Vocational Nurse Training programs.
+From those schools, you can see students were awarded 45,570 degrees in 2016 (the most recent data).
+What was the most common credential awarded in this field?
+You can see it was a one to two year post secondary certificate (86%).